FlorianPein/clampSegGUI/README.md

 Please send bug reports or any other feedback to the developers by emailing `fp366@cam.ac.uk`.
 Your feedback is highly appreciated.

-## Acknowledgements

-The support of Deutsche Forschungsgemeinschaft grant SFB 803 Z2 is gratefully acknowledged.

 ## Authors

+Florian Ebmeier

+Stanislav Syekirin

 Florian Pein

-Stanislav Syekirin

-Florian Ebmeier
+## Acknowledgements

+Support of Deutsche Forschungsgemeinschaft grant SFB 803 Z2 is gratefully acknowledged.

 ## License